ccahsh/BRAIN/BRAIN/Scripts/PREPROCESSING (DONE)/SINGLE_SET_ANALYSIS/README.md

 T2w is set optional, so the python script can work both ways.

 Tumor segmentation requires T1w, T2w, T1ce, and FLAIR files.
 T2w could be used only for tumor segmentation.

+Modules and libaries for tumor segmentation DeepBrainSeg may not be applicable in some devices.
+I am currently finding alternatives for those cases, while finalizing the architecture for the prediction algorithm.